Welcome to Emerald Coast Olive Oil

 Just like different types of apples have different flavors, each variety of olive has a different flavor.
 Olive oils vary in flavor based on the variety, environmental conditions, ripeness of fruit when crushed, and treatment during processing.
 There are more than 100 “notes” described by professional olive oil tasters.
 However, the easiest way to describe the flavor components of good olive oil is through a couple of general categories:

-Having pleasant mildly fruity flavors characteristic of fresh nearly ripe olives.
+Having pleasant mildly fruity flavors characteristic of fresh, nearly ripe olives.
 These oils are milder, aromatic, buttery, and sometimes floral.

 Green fruit yields oils that are grassy, herbaceous, and very straight-forward in taste.
+They can have hints of artichoke or green banana flavors as well.

 These oils give a sensation of black pepper in the mouth and throat, similar to arugula.